aOdoom/endometriosis-screening-analysis/README.md

 Among individuals who were infertile, the average menstrual irregularity score was 0.689, while fertile individuals had an average score of 0.701.
 This suggests that menstrual irregularity as a standalone metric is not a reliable indicator of infertility in this population.

-When all variables were placed into a model, all variables except age were a significant predictor (Figures 3 and 4).
+When all variables were placed into a model, all variables except age were a significant predictor (Figures 3, 4, 5).

 The most actionable finding was that 2,145 of 4,079 endometriosis patients (52.6%) presented with both abnormal hormone levels and menstrual irregularity.
 This symptom cluster captured over half of endometriosis cases, whereas individual factors showed minimal predictive value.